Professional Email Signature Examples and How to Write Them

 An email signature is a block of text that automatically appears at the end of an email message.
 It is used to provide recipients with your contact details such as your name, job title, phone number, and email address.

-The best email signature examples are also used to realize the full potential of your marketing campaigns and promotions.
+The best company email signature examples are also used to realize the full potential of your marketing campaigns and promotions.
 This is via the use of social media icons, promotional banners, 1-click surveys, and relevant accreditations/awards.

 Important elements of a professional email signature